 There has already been a proposal presented to the QLD government by Hinterland Bush Links, Conondale Range Conservation Association, National Parks Association Queensland and Sunshine Coast Environment Council, for Yabba state forest and surrounding state forests to be protected and transitioned to a national park, creating connectivity between Wrattens and Conondale National Parks.

 These protections will help secure the future of fifteen endangered and of concern regional ecosystems, and protect the habitat for at least sixteen threatened species including, Koala, Greater Glider and Black-breasted Buttonquail, Giant Barred Frog.

 Gazetted in 2006 is a little known and highly inaccessible national park on the northern end of Benarkin State Forest.
-The national park is currently only 218 hectares but contains endangered regional ecosystems and vulnerable species including black-breasted button-quail and brush-tailed rock-wallaby.
+The Benarkin National Park is currently only 218 hectares but contains endangered regional ecosystems and vulnerable species including black-breasted button-quail and brush-tailed rock-wallaby.

-Surrounding this national park is a further 9 thousand hectares of diverse ecosystems including habitat for Koalas and Greater gliders, rainforest and endangered vine thickets.
+Surrounding this national park is a further 9 thousand hectares of diverse ecosystems including habitat for Koalas, Greater gliders, Yellow Bellied Gliders, rainforest and endangered vine thickets.
 These vine thickets are home to towering Qld Bottle Trees, and are a ecosystem underrepresented in protected areas with only 15% of there pre colonisation distribution remaining.

-The area is a popular spot for regional tourism with the Brisbane Valley Rail Trail running through Benarkin state forest.
-If the Benarkin national park was expanded, under strong management it could attract more visitors to the area.
+The area is a popular spot for regional tourism with the Brisbane Valley Rail Trail running through Benarkin State Forest.
+If Benarkin National Park was expanded, under strong management it could attract more visitors to the area.